sunnaiyadessai/Trademe-API/README.md

 🚀 Project Overview

+This project contains 2 Python scrips:
-This Python script fetches closing soon listings from the [Trade Me Sandbox API](https://developer.trademe.co.nz/api-overview) using OAuth1 authentication.
+1. Fetches closing soon listings from the [Trade Me Sandbox API](https://developer.trademe.co.nz/api-overview) using OAuth1 authentication.
 It can be extended to any other categories like Property, Motor, Jobs, and Services etc. 🔥
+2. Creates a general listing under your TradeMe account.

 🚀 Features

 🌟 Authenticates using OAuth1

-🌟 Queries the `/listings/closing.json` endpoint

-🌟 Filters listings by region (Auckland)
+🌟 Handles API errors gracefully

 🌟 Scalable Integration: Can be extended to fetch data for Motor, Jobs, and other categories.